Manitoba Historical Society

 Historic Sites of Manitoba: Vidir School No. 1460 (Municipality of Bifrost-Riverton)

-Vidir School District was organized in May 1908 and a school building was constructed the next year in the southeast quarter of 30-23-2 east of the Principal Meridian, in what is now the Municipality of Bifrost-Riverton.
-It closed in January 1966 and was consolidated with Arborg Consolidated School No. 2441.
+Vidir School District was organized in May 1908 and a school building was constructed the next year in the southeast corner of SE30-23-2E of the Principal Meridian, in what is now the Municipality of Bifrost-Riverton.
+In January 1966, the district was consolidated with into Arborg Consolidated School No. 2441 and the school itself closed in the summer of 1967.
 As of the early 1990s, the wood frame building was sitting vacant at SW30-24-2E.

 Vidir School